Educating Patients on Home Safety Following Orthopedic Surgery

 To reduce this risk, bedside commodes angled at the head of the bed make toileting much easier and safer when it is still difficult to get to the bathroom.
 In addition, having a night lamp next to the bed to turn on during any night time toileting or getting out of bed will also reduce fall risk.

 Getting into bed following orthopedic surgery is usually one of the bigger challenges due to the difficulty lifting the surgical leg.
 The way I learned to teach this is to back up to the bed until both legs are touching the bed, extend the surgical leg, and bring the non-surgical leg in first if possible to be able to use both hands to lift surgical leg in.
 Leg lifters or a rolled up sheet can also be used to assist in lifting the surgical leg into the bed.

-Getting out of the bed is generally a bit easier.
+Getting out of the bed is generally a bit easier for people.
 To do this, the patient can scoot towards the edge of the bed, bring non-surgical leg onto the floor and use arms or leg lifter to bring surgical leg onto the floor.
 From there, the patient can push up from the bed and stand up to the walker, which should be kept near the bed.